Rudro070/CR4CK-RUDRO/README.md

 # CR4CK-RUDRO
-This tool is free Fuck Kauser
+This tool is paid, Fuck Kauser